tbroadley/github-spellcheck-cli/README.md

   -h, --help                               Print this help screen.
 ```

+If you've installed Spellchecker CLI globally, you can simply run `spellchecker` to invoke the tool.
+If you used the `--save-dev` flag, run `./node_modules/.bin/spellchecker` from the root directory of your project (or just `spellchecker` inside an NPM script).

 ### Globs

 Spellchecker CLI uses [`globby`](https://github.com/sindresorhus/globby), which is based on [`glob`](https://github.com/isaacs/node-glob), to parse globs.
 The tool passes the provided list of globs directly to `globby`.
 This means that you can, for instance, use `!` to negate a glob: